kimbjerge/insectDCT/README.md

 4. Run the Python code to test and plot the abundance of arthropods

-   - $ python pipeDetectAndClassifyInsects.py
+   - $ python pipeDetectAndClassifyInsects.py (Performs detection and classification)
-   - $ python pipeTrackInsects.py
+   - $ python pipeTrackInsects.py (Performs tracking based on the CSV output files)

 ### CSV files in detections directory ###